cirruslabs/http-cache-action/README.md

 # Action to run an HTTP Caching server

-Run a local server with an API compatioble with build systems like Gradle, Bazel, Buck, Pants, etc.
+Run a local server with an API compatible with build systems like Gradle, Bazel, Buck, Pants, etc.

 ## Inputs